 - employment of a staff member to perform your usual work activities.

-If your child’s born early, there are exceptions.
+If your child’s born early, and you don’t meet the work test, there are exceptions.
 If this occurs, we include the work you would have performed up until your child's expected date of birth.

-When you claim, you need to provide the following proof:
+When you claim, we may ask you to provide the following proof:

 - your child’s expected date of birth, from a doctor or hospital